mbrt/blog-src/001-ripgrep-code-review/notes.md

 * Command line parsing and options are handled in `args.rs`.
 * Output is handled by the `term` crate, `printer.rs`, `out.rs`, `terminal`, `terminal_win` and `atty.rs`.
-* Ignore patterns are implemented in `gitignore.rs` which handles gitignores and `ignore.rs` which represents a collections of ignores organized by a stack of directories.
-* Directories are searched through `walk.rs`, with the `walkdir` crate.
+* Directory walking, ignore and include patterns are implemented in the `ignore` crate, with the help of the `walkdir` crate.

 main.rs
 -------